Login

 Swimming Equipment

-• Swim cap - Each swimmer will receive a FREE team swim cap and t-shirt at registration, with the option to purchase a team silicone cap.
+• Swim cap - Each swimmer will receive a FREE team latex swim cap and t-shirt at registration, with the option to purchase a team silicone cap.

 • Goggles & Kickboards are required to be purchased for all swimmers.